abhik-b/django-library-management/Readme.md

 3.  accept a issue :

-    - either from the dashboard where admin has to manually select return date
+    - from the dashboard where admin has to manually select return date **or**
-    - or from the Issue requests page where return date is automatically calculated
+    - from the Issue requests page where return date is automatically calculated

 4.  add , delete search books and filter books based on author
 5.  add , delete , search author
-6.  calculate fine by clicking a button , create, delete fine ,search fines for studentid
+6.  calculate fine by clicking a button ,
+7.  create, delete fine ,search fines for studentid
+8.  toggle fine paid status (if paid in cash)
-7.  search , modify,add,delete students , filter them based on department and check all fines and issues of that student
+9.  search ,modify,add,delete students , filter them based on department and check all fines and issues of that student
-8.  can see the last-login , date joined & the student associated to a particular user
+10. can see the last-login , date joined & the student associated to a particular user
-9.  can change password for any user
+11. can change password for any user

 ##### More ...